parker-sherrill/Deep-Learning/README.md

 # Deep Learning Coursework

-This repository contains my coursework for the Deep Learning course.
+This repository contains my coursework for the Deep Learning course!

 ## Structure